 Barbara Korte is a Professor of English Literature and Cultural Studies at the University of Freiburg.

-Anna Karina Sennefelder is a Postdoctoral Fellow and coordinator of the graduate research group "New Travel – New Media" funded by the Volkswagenstiftung.
+Anna Karina Sennefelder is a Postdoctoral Fellow and Coordinator of the graduate research group "New Travel – New Media" funded by the Volkswagenstiftung Foundation.

 "This timely investigation of the mediation and mediatisation of the foreign through travel explores the textual and visual conduits through which travel experiences have been communicated to increasingly global audiences.
 It makes a bold and exciting contribution to travel writing studies and media history."